Joshua Katz: July 2020 essay

+Katz's long essay criticized the Faculty letter on several other points.
+His description of a former Princeton student group, the Black Justice League (BJL), as "a small local terrorist organization that made life miserable for many (including the many black students) who did not agree with its members’ demands" was immediately condemned by representatives of Princeton.
+Katz added to his characterization: "Recently I watched an “Instagram Live” of one of its alumni leaders, who—emboldened by recent events and egged on by over 200 supporters who were baying for blood—presided over what was effectively a Struggle Session against one of his former classmates.
+It was one of the most evil things I have ever witnessed, and I do not say this lightly."

-Katz's description of the BJL was criticized by faculty administrators of the Department of Classics, including department chair Michael Flower, and Princeton University president Christopher L. Eisgruber, but the university did not put Katz under investigation for formal action.
+Katz's description of the BJL as a terrorist organization was criticized by the Department of Classics' chair Michael Flower and Princeton University president Christopher L. Eisgruber, although the university did not put Katz under investigation for formal action.
 The editorial board of The Wall Street Journal and columnist Rod Dreher praised Katz for speaking out against cancel culture once the story reached national attention.

 On July 27, Katz wrote an op-ed for the Wall Street Journal titled "I Survived Cancellation at Princeton" and noted that a message of condemnation on the Department of Classics' website had been taken down.
 As a result of the controversy, the American Council of Learned Societies (ACLS) revoked an invitation for Katz to be a volunteer delegate for ALCS to the Union Académique Internationale conference in Paris.
 Katz sued the ACLS in February 2021 for viewpoint discrimination.
 A judge dismissed the lawsuit due to jurisdiction standards, but did not rule on the merits of Katz's claims.